tabraha1/software-engineer/README.md

         * artifact can be deployed to an artifact repository using the 'mvn deploy' command,
         * or it will be taken directly from the workspace directory

- ## UI PATTERN: VALIDATION FEEDBACK
+ ## UI Pattern: Validation Feedback

    - What:
     * ex. a warning or suggestion, an error preventing further progress until it’s been fixed, or confirmation that the data was complete and correct